 Table of Contents:

-Passing an object to a function in C++ is referred to as the practice of providing an object of a class as an argument when calling a function, which allows the function to access and manipulate the data defined by that object.
+To pass object to function in C++ is the practice of providing an object of a class as an argument when calling a function, which allows the function to access and manipulate the data defined by that object.
 The way by which an object is passed to a function can affect performance, memory usage, and the ability to change the original object.

 To pass an object as an argument in C++, you must change the object name to the argument when calling the function, which allows the function to access the properties and methods of the object.